cockroachdb/docs/v2.1/show-sessions.md

 ## Required privileges

 No [privileges](authorization.html#assign-privileges) are required to execute this statement.
-However, note that non-`root` users see only their own currently active sessions, wherease the `root` user sees all users' currently active sessions.
+However, note that non-`root` users see only their own currently active sessions, whereas the `root` user sees all users' currently active sessions.

 ## Synopsis